 Figure 7.
 Mean di-jet imbalance as a function of jet suppression for three different models of jet energy loss.
 Data points are extracted from refs.
-[79] and [83].
+[80] and [84].

-$R{AA}$ , our results for the $A_J$ distribution is only weakly dependent on our choice of the underlying model.
+As before, before over-interpreting the good agreement between the strongly coupled hybrid model prediction for the dijet asymmetry distribution and the data, in figure 6 we show the (smeared) results for the dijet asymmetry distribution in events with two different ranges of centrality if we use the strongly coupled (red), radiative (grey) and collisional (blue) models for the rate of energy loss dE/dx.
+As in the case of the jet suppression $R{\rm AA}$ , our results for the $A_J$ distribution is only weakly dependent on our choice of the underlying model.
 Even though the three different models have quite different path-length dependence for dE/dx, all three models lead to similar dijet asymmetries.
 Although it is a small effect, we do notice here that the strongly coupled model yields a slightly larger dijet imbalance in the most central collisions and that this means it is in somewhat better agreement with the data than the other two models.
 Nevertheless, the larger message of figure 6 is the approximate agreement between the predictions of three models with energy loss rates that feature very different path-length dependence, indicating that the these types of jet observables have only limited sensitivity to the shape of the underlying medium, as observed previously in ref.
-[85].
+[86].